Better Language Models Exhibit Higher Visual Alignment: LLMs for General-Purpose VLMs

 \subsection{Qualitative Results}

-In addition to the extensive suite of quantitative evaluations, we present several qualitative results in Figure \ref{fig:qualitative-comparison} to illustrate the effectiveness of our method.
-Across diverse textual prompts, our approach demonstrates strong alignment between textual and visual representations.
-Compared to versions of CLIP and LiT also trained on CC3M, we find that \methodname{} generally performs better for fine-grained (\textit{i.e.,} \textit{``a photo of a BMW."}) and more abstract (\textit{i.e.}, \textit{``[...] heavy seas."}) prompts.
+In addition to quantitative evaluations, Figure \ref{fig:qualitative-comparison} demonstrates \methodname{}'s strong text-image alignment across diverse prompts, showing advantages over CC3M-trained CLIP and LiT models for both fine-grained (e.g., \textit{``a photo of a BMW"}) and abstract (e.g., \textit{``[...] heavy seas"}) queries.